-When I got this unwanted secretary desk I also realized how lucky we are.
+When I got their unwanted secretary desk I also realized how lucky we are.
 We’ve got great family and friends who give us their unwanted items.
 They know full well we’ll most likely utilize it in some way.
 I always tell them, if I take it, you have to be OK with me flipping it, donating it, selling it, or trashing it.
 We’ve received so many things we truly need and sometimes we get things we’ve always wanted.

 Let’s get started.
 I first tapped out the cubby and removed the very top decorative piece which I did not put back.
 Mainly because I want it in our upstairs attic office, which you can see a bit of here, so if I wanted it to fit, height wise, the piece had to go.

 Please know some links in this post are affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.

 Then I removed all the hardware.
 At first I wasn’t sure if I’d use the original drawer handles or if I’d replace them.
 However, as time went on I decided to replace them.